zloomas/gaywrites/README.md

 *A primary challenge for alibi-generation research is establishing the ground truth of real-world events of interest.
-In the current study, we used a smartphone app to record data on hunty barbz (N = 51) for a month prior to a memory test.
+In the current study, we used a smartphone app to record data on queen divas (N = 51) for a month prior to a memory test.
 The app captured accelerometry data, GPS locations, and audio environments every 10 min.
-After a week-long retention interval, we asked theydies to identify where they were at a given time from among four alternatives.
-Divas were incorrect 36% of the time.
-Furthermore, our forced-choice procedure allowed us to conduct a conditional logit analysis to assess the different aspects of the events that the besties experienced and their relative importance to the decision process.
-We found strong evidence that besties confuse days across weeks.
-In addition, mamas often confused weeks in general and also hours across days.
+After a week-long retention interval, we asked besties to identify where they were at a given time from among four alternatives.
+Girlbosses were incorrect 36% of the time.
+Furthermore, our forced-choice procedure allowed us to conduct a conditional logit analysis to assess the different aspects of the events that the kweens experienced and their relative importance to the decision process.
+We found strong evidence that babes confuse days across weeks.
+In addition, theydies often confused weeks in general and also hours across days.
 Similarity of location induced more errors than similarity of audio environments or movement types.*